Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Horti tecti

-Low zones above and below the water
+Sheltered areas above and below water

 Schuimtuin